 'Supertease' / 'Play the Shot' was finally released on the bands own Free State Recordings in November 1999.
 It was the first evidence of the bands new sound and was well worth the wait.
 It's a stunning record housed in wonderful artwork by Dan Barry.
 There was also a cheap but effective video for 'Play The Shot' that had been made earlier in the year.

 A second self-released single 'Hind Leg Mary' / 'Sink Incisor' followed ca June 2000.
 A third track recorded at the same session 'Cattle Strap' was earmarked for a Road Relish release but it never came out.
 The planned album was never finished.
-Bambi ended their relationship with Infectious Music and turned their attention on the USA but the planned American Tour was cancelled.
-The band split.
+Bambi toured in the USA for a month during the summer of 2000 and split in the Autumn of the same year.

 Notes Includes a secret uncredited re-mix track courtesy of Burning Love Jumpsuit at the end of track 7.

 We need your help to correct and/or complete this entry.
 If you can provide more information about this band, have scans, photos or any other memorabilia we can use, or spare copies of any releases, then please get in touch.